aixcoder-plugin/aiXcoder-7B/README.md

 ### Quantized through bitsandbytes

-We can also install Bitsandbytes through `pip install bitsandbytes Acceleration`, and simply add configuration to perform int8 or int4 inference (if you need to further compress the temporary memory applied at runtime, it is recommended to install FlashAttention):
+We can also install Bitsandbytes through `pip install bitsandbytes acceleration`, and simply add configuration to perform int8 or int4 inference (if you need to further compress the temporary memory applied at runtime, it is recommended to install FlashAttention):

 ```python